City of Sculpture

 - ability to create a sense of pride in communities and the city as a whole

-- diversity of sculptures, artists and galleries exhibiting as part of City of Sculpture
+- sculptures, artists and galleries exhibiting as part of City of Sculpture should reflect the diversity of our communities.

 - suitability for outdoor display